choefele/CCHMapClusterController/README.md

 In addition, `CCHMapClusterController` by default reuses cluster annotations for a cell.
 This is beneficial for incrementally adding more annotations to the clustering (e.g. when downloading batches of data) because you want to avoid the cluster annotation jumping around during updates.
 Set `reuseExistingClusterAnnotations` to `NO` if you don't want this behavior.

-### Disabling clustering when being zoomed in (upcoming version)
+### Disabling clustering when being zoomed in

+(Upcoming version)

 You can disable clustering depending on how far the map has been zoomed in.
-When clustering is disabled, each annotation in a cluster annotation will have the same location.
+When clustering is disabled, each annotation in a cluster annotation will have the same location (`isUniqueLocation` for the `CCHMapClusterAnnotation` instance returns `YES`).

 This feature is controlled by the zoom level of the map.
 A zoom level of 0 means that the entire map fits the screen width and the value increases while zooming in.
 You can retrieve the current zoom level from `CCHMapClusterController`'s property `zoomLevel`.